 PAUL PHILLIPS Biography

 After studies at Eastman, Columbia, and the University of Cincinnati College-Conservatory of Music, Phillips began his career in Germany as Conducting Assistant to Michael Gielen at the Frankfurt Opera and 1st Kapellmeister at Stadttheater Lüneburg.
-Upon his selection for the Exxon/Arts Endowment Conductors Program, he returned to the U.S., holding positions with the Greensboro Symphony, Greensboro Opera, Maryland Symphony, Savannah Symphony, and Savannah Symphony Chorale prior to his appointment as Director of Orchestras and Chamber Music at Brown University in 1989.
-He has also served as Associate Conductor of the Rhode Island Philharmonic.
+Upon his selection for the Exxon/Arts Endowment Conductors Program, he returned to the U.S., holding positions with the Greensboro Symphony, Greensboro Opera, Maryland Symphony, Savannah Symphony, and Savannah Symphony Chorale prior to appointments at Brown University and as Associate Conductor of the Rhode Island Philharmonic.

-Phillips is the author of A Clockwork Counterpoint: The Music and Literature of Anthony Burgess, a groundbreaking examination of the work of the British composer-novelist best known as the author of A Clockwork Orange, has been hailed in the press as “prodigiously researched, elegantly written” and “seamlessly fascinating.”
-Phillips is also a noted music theorist whose article “The Enigma of Variations: A Study of Stravinsky’s Final Work for Orchestra” in Music Analysis is cited by Richard Taruskin in Stravinsky and the Russian Traditions as “the best exposition in print of Stravinsky’s serial methods.”
+Phillips is the author of A Clockwork Counterpoint: The Music and Literature of Anthony Burgess, a groundbreaking examination of the work of the British composer-novelist best known as the author of A Clockwork Orange.
+The book has been hailed in the press as “prodigiously researched, elegantly written” and “seamlessly fascinating".
+His next book, The Devil Prefers Mozart: On Music and Musicians 1962-1993 by Anthony Burgess, is the first comprehensive collection of Burgess's writings on music.
+Phillips compiled, edited, and wrote commentary on the 75 writings in this volume, which will be released in January 2024.
+He is also a noted music theorist whose article “The Enigma of Variations: A Study of Stravinsky’s Final Work for Orchestra” in Music Analysis is cited by Richard Taruskin in Stravinsky and the Russian Traditions as “the best exposition in print of Stravinsky’s serial methods.”